 In fact, it is a war memorial which was erected after the First World War as a part of peace parade.
 It was made for the first anniversary of the Armistice in 1919.
 Earlier it was a temporary structure, but later on, owing to nation-wide demand, a permanent structure was erected.

 The cenotaph is regarded as an important war memorial.
-The Cenotaph in London was designed by Sir Edwin Lutynes.
+The Cenotaph in London was designed by Sir Edwin Lutyens.
 The temporary structure was made from wood and plaster.
 The permanent structure was re-erected using Portland stone.
 On the Cenotaph, one can see flags of the Army, Navy and Air Force being displayed to remember those who died during the war.

-Nearest Tube Stations to reach Cenotaph are-
+Nearest Tube Stations to reach Cenotaph are: